Criminal Justice Reform in the States: Spotlight on Legislatures

 Response to opioids

 Pastors from the North Carolina Council of Churches and other advocates rallied in Raleigh to demand that the state expand Medicaid.
 They framed this reform as crucial to fighting the opioid crisis by enabling people with substance use disorder to receive treatment and to shift away from a carceral and law enforcement response to addiction.
-(The Political Report has written before on how Medicaid advocates connect the dots between access to care, addiction, and incarceration.)
 The GOP-run legislature has opposed Medicaid expansion.
-It is now mulling a more punitive response to opioids via House Bill 212, which would significantly increase the length of incarceration for people who break into a pharmacy.
+It is now mulling a more punitive response to opioids via HB 212, which would increase the length of incarceration for people who break into a pharmacy.

-The New York legislature has adopted a budget deal that contains reforms that state organizers have long worked toward.
-These include measures overhauling the state’s discovery rules, reforming the bail system, and protecting noncitizens who are convicted of some misdemeanors from deportation.
+New York adopted a major package of pretrial reforms that state organizers have long worked toward.
+These measures considerably strengthen the state’s discovery rules.
+They also end the use of cash bail for misdemeanors and some felonies.

-The last rights restoration bills that was still standing in Mississippi’s legislative session died in March.
+Mississippi: The last rights restoration bills that was still standing in Mississippi’s legislative session died in March.
 With the legislative path sidelined once more, what are the prospects and obstacles for the state to emulate Florida in pursuing a popular initiative?
+The Political Report explores.

 Criminal convictions have ramifications far beyond the explicit sentences imposed on individuals.
 Reformers are pushing this year to expand and/or automate expungement processes in a number of states.
 In Delaware, new legislation would considerably increase eligibility for expungement; state law currently provides adults no opportunity short of a pardon to have past convictions expunged.